When it comes to creating and launching online courses, we’ve got it down to a science here at Teachable.

 8. Run ads

 Running ads is a skill, and something you may find takes some trial and error.
-I’ve dabbled in ads, but am nowhere near an authority so I’ll give my input and then refer you to people who are authorities.
+We’ve dabbled in ads, but are nowhere near an authority so we’ll give our input and then refer you to people who are authorities.

 Running ads on Facebook

-In my experience, running actual ads is far more valuable than boosting posts from your business page.
-When I’ve boosted posts I’ve only seen an increase in engagement on the Facebook post itself while the rate of people clicking through to my course remained standard.
+In our experience, running actual ads is far more valuable than boosting posts from your business page.
+When we’ve boosted posts we’ve only seen an increase in engagement on the Facebook post itself while the rate of people clicking through to our course remained standard.

-Even worse, the traffic I was getting came from people who would click through my regular posts on the Facebook page.
+Even worse, the traffic we were getting came from people who would click through our regular posts on the Facebook page.

-What this taught me?
+What has this taught us?
 Facebook wasn’t boosting to an engaged audience.

-Running ads, on the other hand, brought me a new audience who was still interested in the same content as my target audience.
+Running ads, on the other hand, brought us a new audience who was still interested in the same content as our target audience.
 This was done through Facebook’s powerful targeting tools.

 Check out these blog posts for more on running ads on Facebook: